iddv/mcp-example-client/llm/progress.md

 ## Current Focus

-Currently working on Phase 5: Protocol Visualization - Adding visual representation of protocol steps and building an expandable JSON inspector for requests/responses.
+Currently working on Phase 5: Protocol Visualization - Building an expandable JSON inspector for requests/responses and creating schema visualization for function parameters.

 ## Completed Milestones